 Creating corporate culture is a top priority for HR leaders at global organizations.
-According to Forbes, culture, engagement and employee retention are considered key challenges, with 86 percent of global businesses now rating the development of culture as "very important/important," according to Deloitte's Global Human Capital Trends report.
+According to Forbes, culture, engagement and employee retention are considered key challenges.
+In fact, 86 percent of global businesses rate the development of culture as "very important/important," according to Deloitte.

 The following are three strategies that put culture at a premium but don't break the bank:

 Southwest Airlines has built a legacy over decades of having happy staff, which is a key tool for customer satisfaction.
 Harvard Business Review attributes this to the company's longstanding credo to "hire for attitude and train for skill."
 Its success is built on the notion that "culture is the by-product of individual people."

 Adopting Southwest's commitment to hiring for attitude won't solve your talent woes overnight.
 However, it can be a low-cost way to gradually improve your employer branding and improve your potential for talent acquisition.

 2. Instill Your Values